nufki/ANN/README.md

-# Simple Java ANN (Multi-Layer Perceptron)

-This project contains a **small, self-contained implementation of a neural network** (also called a **Multi-Layer Perceptron**, MLP) written in plain Java.

-It is designed for **learning, experimenting, and understanding how neural networks work internally**.

-No external libraries are used.
+# Fundamentals of Neural Networks (ANN's and CNN's) by Example

+This project implements fundamental neural network concepts from scratch in Java, recapping backpropagation, gradient descent, and multilayer perceptrons or feed forward networks (MLPs resp.
+FFN's) that I mostly covered back in my studies and time affiliated with the Institute of Neuroinformatics at ETH Zürich.

+The simplest one demonstrates backpropagation and gradient descent basics for an MLP (Multi-Layer Perceptron), first applied to the classic XOR problem and then a more complex 3-class classification task.
+Finally, the same ANN implementation is then applied to a more realistic "real-world" computer vision problem: classifying gender from facial photos.

+Everything's written in plain Java with visualizations —at least for the 2D cases like XOR and 3-class. **It's built for learning, experimenting, and really getting how neural nets work under the hood**.

+No external libs except for the final CNN version using [Deeplearning4j](https://deeplearning4j.konduit.ai/deeplearning4j/reference/multi-layer-network), which tackles the same gender classification task.

 ---